 Movie & Game Performance

-Let me just start by saying that you will not be able to use this device to get your high definition game on.
+Let me just start by saying that you will not be able to use this device to get your high-definition game on.
 Don’t even bother, as it will be an exercise in frustration and futility.
 This device is not meant for gaming and simply can not handle the demands modern games place on a graphics processing unit.
-I doubt even USB 3.0 will be a wide enough bus to handle modern gaming via external monitors, but at least it would a step in the right direction.
-Sadly, even older games are not possible with this device, thanks in no small part to the input lag which first cropped up while watching YouTube video.
+I doubt even USB 3.0 will be a wide enough bus to handle modern gaming via external monitors, but at least it would be a step in the right direction.
+Sadly, even older games are not possible with this device, thanks in no small part to the input lag which first cropped up while watching a YouTube video.
 1920 x 1080 is a lot of data to push across an itty-bitty bus like USB 2.0 and while you may get better than slide-show / power point presentation levels of frames per second, you will not get anything remotely close to a normal response to your keyboard or mouse input commands.

 Movies also are a bit of a mixed bag.
-While both the standard Windows 7 Media Player and open source VLC media player worked perfectly, the same can not be said of Media Player Classic (both 32 and 64 bit versions).
-This means that if you like to do complex video up-converting of standard definition video to high definition video via FFDShow + Media Player Classic, you will not be able to do so using the IOGEAR adapter.
+While both the standard Windows 7 Media Player and open-source VLC media player worked perfectly, the same can not be said of Media Player Classic (both 32- and 64-bit versions).
+This means that if you like to do complex video up-converting of standard-definition video to high definition video via FFDShow + Media Player Classic, you will not be able to do so using the IOGEAR adapter.
 Every time I tried this combination, Media Player Classic would crash.
-This is a limitation of the DisplayLink software and not this product, so hopefully much like DisplayLink fixed openGL and similar incompatibility issues this too will be fixed.
+This is a limitation of the DisplayLink software and not this product, so hopefully much like DisplayLink fixed OpenGL and similar incompatibility issues this too will be fixed.
 I personally wouldn’t hold out much hope, but you never can tell.
 Overall, when it comes to games, this display adapter is not a success, but considering the fact it is never intended to be used as a gaming device I can not hold it against it.
 It would be like hating a Suzuki Hayabusa motorcycle because it cannot actually fly.

-Nothing stinks worse than not have the capability of adding a second monitor to your rig, but having to use anything besides the native resolution of your monitor is a darn close second!
-Since it can handle 1080p monitors and output non-motion intensive images to these monitors, this IOGEAR is light years better than its predecessor.
+Nothing stinks worse than not having the capability of adding a second monitor to your rig, but having to use anything besides the native resolution of your monitor is a darn close second!
+Since it can handle 1080p monitors and output non-motion-intensive images to these monitors, this IOGEAR is light years better than its predecessor.
 It may not be right for all situations and it may not even be right for you; but if you know exactly what its design parameters are and fall within them, you will be more than happy with the IOGEAR adapter and its abilities.